otomplodomo/FWCA/README.md

-# rchain-transcripts
+# Fort Worth Climate Activists
-This repository is intended to hold the transcripts of the Rchain debriefs.
+This repository is intended to hold the proceedings of the Fort Worth Climate Activists.